nama-gatsuo/Dialogue2025/dialogue.md

 The dialog approach is totally fine!
 I think this kind of dialogue is really great...
 I have some exhibition setup ideas - we can look at them together on Wednesday 💭

+## 2025.06.16

+What a gorgeous look!
+Now the gradation is so smooth without any extream spots.
+And small grained disther makes it more authentic🎨 This is already a piece of something to exhibit...
+Today I added a shadow effect to see 3 dimentional look like a real picture.